 2.12.
 The Community Infrastructure Levy (CIL) was introduced by the Planning Act 2008 as a tool for local authorities to help deliver infrastructure to support the development of their area, based on the principle that most development has some impact on infrastructure and should contribute to the cost of providing or improving infrastructure.
 Oxford City Council is the charging authority for the Community Infrastructure Levy in Oxford, meaning it sets and collects the levy, coordinates the spending of the funds and reports on this spending annually.

-2.13.Oxford City Council commenced charging CIL on 21st October 2013.
+2.13.Oxford City Council commenced charging CIL on 21 October 2013.
 The Charging Schedule sets out the tariff per M2 of various development types.
-A partial review of the CIL Charging Schedule is underway, focused on employment floorspace.
+A partial review of the CIL Charging Schedule, focused on employment floorspace, was adopted on 14 July 2025.

 3.1.
 During the period covered by this LDS, the City Council will commence / continue work on the following documents: